Hazaragi dialects: Phonology

-Stress is dynamic and similar to that in Dari and Tajik varieties of Persian, and not variable.
-It generally falls on the last syllable of a nominal form, including derivative suffixes and a number of morphological markers.
+Stress is dynamic and same to that in the Kabuli dialect of Dari/Afghan Persian and Tajikistan dialects of Persian, and not variable.
+It generally falls on the last syllable of a nominal form, including derivative suffixes and several morphological markers.
 Typical is the insertion of epenthetic vowels in consonant clusters (as in pašm to póšum; "wool") and final devoicing (as in ḵût; "self, own").